docarray/docarray/GOVERNANCE.md

 ### Process for becoming a committer

 * To become a committer you have to be approved by the TSC (Technical steering committee) of DocArray.
-If you want to become a committer, reach out to sami.jaghouar@gmail.com.
+If you want to become a committer, reach out to docarray@jina.ai .

 # Release Process